 Kenneth shared that his team at Plaid has seen huge time savings using compliance technology (and disclosed that they use Anecdotes).
 “These technologies are super critical… doing this manual mapping, doing these gap assessments, can be super time intensive,” says Kenneth.
 “I don't have an infinite number of people working on GRC, and I want them to focus on certain areas more.
 Having this technology empowers your smart people to do more smart work.”

-Marina made a strong case for how to position GRC as a strategic enabler within organizations rather than just a cost center—a perspective we wholeheartedly support at Anecdotes.
+Marina made a strong case for how to position a GRC solution as a strategic enabler within organizations rather than just a cost center—a perspective we wholeheartedly support at Anecdotes.
 This alone may be worth the watch for some of you reading!
 And there was plenty more on each of the topics I’ve touched on.